ProtoconNet/mitum-java-util/README.md

 '''
 ...

-String signKey = "SAA7UAG4BYG6PZCPQZ5BPBA5OMOJVH5BIKZQFIZRM6TPFJ5TQW3QAHE3:stellar-priv-v0.0.1";
+String signKey = "KzafpyGojcN44yme25UMGvZvKWdMuFv1SwEhsZn8iF8szUz16jskmpr";

 HashMap<String, Object> seal = SealManager.newSeal(signKey, new Operation[]{operation}, "mitum");
 JSONParser.createJSON(seal, "seal.json");
 ```

-Then the result format of generateFile() will be like [this](example/seal.json).
+Then the result format of `createJSON(seal, fileName)` will be like [this](example/seal.json).
 (Each value is up to input arguments and time)

 ## Send Messages to Network